ml4/base/README.md

 * Running the above build means the Ubuntu default user password used will be on your file system only during the build.
 * Once you have your base, differentiate it with equivalent Packer build pipelines to create AMIs for all your favourite toys and stacks and make them trigger when this one succeeds.
 Bear in mind the `%%PHOENIX%%` replacement in the Phoenix builds (see below).
 * Default locale is GB in `preseed.src`.
-* I build a root disk with 60Gb - update `preseed.src` if needed.
+* I build a 60Gb root disk - update `preseed.src` if needed.
 * This build is currently designed to operate one-way on a new default distribution of Ubuntu 18, and is not idempotent due to CIS implementation conveniences.
 * The `preseed.src` file includes `gawk` which supercedes `mawk` as it has `strftime`, and is required by the `cis.sh` script.
 * The default user on board is `ubuntu`, not `vagrant` which means a `vagrant up` will fail the login step and will have to be interrupted.
-A normal `ssh` should succeed on the command line specifying the correct user.
+Running `ssh -p 2222 ubuntu@localhost` should succeed after `vagrant up`.
 * Other notes pertaining to the CIS v2.0.1 Ubuntu CIS benchmarking document:
   * 1.3.1: This config sets up `sSMTP` in order for `aide` to be able to send email requires a hostname which defaults to `${HOST}.vm` and a _gmail account_.
   * 1.5.2: Generate your own grub password as this repo has one only the author knows.
 See above.